mesosphere-backup/dcos-vagrant/README.md

     This repo assumes Vagrant and VirtualBox are installed and configured to work together.

-    See [Appendix: Architecture](#appendix-architecture) for details about the DCOS-Vagrant cluster architecture.
+    See the [Architecture docs](./docs/architecture.md) for details about the DCOS-Vagrant cluster architecture.

 1. Clone This Repo